 Your luxury hotel isn’t the only drawcard of Margaret River, with the region being filled with beautiful places to see and delicious produce to sample.
 To help make planning your ideal getaway as easy as possible, we have curated a list of eight highlights from the Margaret River region.

-Margaret River is one of Australia’s iconic wine regions, with an abundance of locally owned vineyards.
+The Margaret River wine region is one of Australia’s most well known areas, with an abundance of locally owned vineyards.
 Vasse Felix is one of the original modern wineries, specialising in creating authentic blends of locally grown grapes, while Leeuwin Estate produce drops that are exported to over 30 different countries.
 There are also wonderful family-owned wineries including Cullen Wines, Lenton Brae Winery and Grace Farm.

 Every Saturday morning local producers and artisans converge on the Margaret River Farmers Markets to sell their wares.
 From local meats, fruits and vegetables to fresh fish and free-range eggs, there is everything you need to create a gourmet meal.
 There are also stalls representing the regions bee hives, olive groves, chocolate makers, eco farms and dairy producers.